ELMAG 3.01: A three-dimensional Monte Carlo simulation of electromagnetic cascades on the extragalactic background light and in magnetic fields: Modeling of three-dimensional cascades

 \subsection{Calculation of trajectories}

 Fluctuations in the EGMF are typically spread over a wide range of scales, $k_{\min}\ll k_{\max}$.
-Solving the Lorentz equation efficiently requires therefore a scheme with an adaptive step-size solver.
-The solver employed is based on routines from Numerical Recipes~\cite{Press1996}, using the Runge-Kutta formulas from Fehlberg with the Cash-Karp parameters for more efficient computing.
-The initial step-size {\tt h1} is set to ${\tt h1} = 10^{-3}{\tt L\_coh}$.
+Solving the Lorentz force equation efficiently requires therefore a scheme with an adaptive step-size solver.
+The solver employed is based on routines from Numerical Recipes~\cite{Press1996}, using the Runge-Kutta formulas from Fehlberg with the Cash-Karp parameters.
+The initial step-size {\tt h1} is set to ${\tt h1} = 10^{-3}{\tt L\_coh}$, where ${\tt L\_coh}$ denotes the chosen value of the coherence length.

 To check the reliability of the numerical scheme, the routine was tested against the formula for a charged particle being deflected in a turbulent magnetic field.
 An electron with energy $E$ propagating the distance $D$ in a turbulent magnetic field with the coherence length $L_c$ is deflected by the angle~\cite{MiraldaEscude:1996kf}